SKalt/jekyll_asset_map/README.md

 # Jekyll asset map \_include

-> rails-webpacker's asset inclusion tags as jekyll \_includes
+> Use hashed assets from webpack/another asset wrangler in Jekyll without a plugin

 <!-- badges  -->